moxwel/custom-folder-icons/README.md

 ## Request and contribute

 Open a issue if you want to request a custom folder, or if you already have done one, open a pull request!

+---

+Coming soon sometime...
+Maybe an automated program to do this...